Salomon Quest 4 GTX

 Comfort was a highlight with the past-generation model, and the latest Salomon Quest 4 GTX feels very similar with a well-cushioned build and glove-like fit.
 This is a premium design through and through, with a soft lining covering the interior, ample padding around the ankles and on the tongue, and one of our all-time favorite lacing systems.
 In practice, it’s easy to get a secure and snug fit around the foot, and the locking eyelet at the base of the ankle helps keep your heel in place even on extended climbs.
 When cinched up, the boot practically hugs your ankle with a supportive, close, and very confidence-inspiring feel.

 Updates to the Quest’s design have led to a modest drop in weight for this latest model.
-In comparing my men’s size 9s, Salomon trimmed about an ounce per shoe, and the new boot weighs in at 2 pounds 11.2 ounces (listed weight is higher at 2 lbs.
+In comparing my men’s size 9s, Salomon trimmed about an ounce per shoe, and the newer boot weighs in at 2 pounds 11.2 ounces (listed weight is higher at 2 lbs.
 14.2 oz.).
-Among other midweight hiking boots, this brings it closer to key competitors like the Lowa Renegade (2 lbs.
+Among other midweight hiking boots, this brings it closer to key competitors like the LOWA Renegade (2 lbs.
 7 oz.), Scarpa Zodiac Plus GTX (2 lbs.
-6.4 oz.), and Vasque Breeze AT Mid GTX (2 lbs.
-11 oz.).
+6.4 oz.), and Oboz Bridger Mid WP (2 lbs.
+6 oz.).
 But to be clear, this is not a light and nimble boot like the brand’s own X Ultra 4 Mid GTX (1 lb.
 14 oz.).
 Wearing it back-to-back with the X Ultra, the added heft is immediately noticeable.
 But so too are the extra cushioning, taller ankle height and protection, and added stability for covering challenging terrain.

 As I touched on above, there’s still decent flexibility at the forefoot, so you don’t feel like you’re wearing an old leather clunker, but the Quest’s burly overall design nevertheless is overkill for many hikers and lightweight backpackers.
 These folks would be perfectly fine saving with a sprightlier lightweight model like the aforementioned X Ultra 4 or Asolo's Falcon GV.
 However, if you want a performance fit that provides great support around the ankles for technical approaches, rough terrain, and when carrying a lot of weight, the Quest is a fantastic option.